Breadcrumb

 -

 - How much does the nursing home cost?
 Price can change depending on the nursing home and the type of care offered.
-Talk with your family, social workers, or eldercare agencies in your community about your payment options.
+Talk with family, social workers, or eldercare agencies in your community about your payment options.

-- Think about your payment options:
+- Think about your payment options.

 - Many people pay for nursing home services with their own money.